top of page

 The nature of habits

 From an evolutionary perspective, success means effectively adapting to changes.
-However, adaptation means both learning and re-learning, which can be difficult to achieve.
-By understanding how our brain learns, and not less important, how it forgets, we can better create habits that support our ability to adapt and develop.
-In this lecture, I will describe what happens in our brain when we learn new things, and how understanding this can help us change undesired habits.
+However, adaptation means learning, unlearning, and re-learning, which can be difficult to achieve.
+By understanding how our brain learns, and not less importantly, how it forgets, we can better create sustainable habits that support our ability to adapt and develop.
+In this lecture, I will describe what happens in our brain when we learn new information, and how understanding this can help us acquire and change habits.

 The neurophysiology of emotions